-Note: Zone maps do have shortfalls; if the information is inaccurate, you may live in a microclimate.
+Note: Zone maps are not absolute; if you find the information contradictory to your own experience, you may live in a microclimate.
 Soil, moisture, humidity, heat, wind, and other conditions also affect the viability of individual plants.

-Note: This USDA Plant Hardiness Zone Map was updated in January of 2012, the first update since 1990.
-About half of the country is a half-zone warmer.
-According to the USDA, this is not a statement on global warming; rather, the scientists are using a differerent set of long-range data and more sophisiticated computers for a more accurate map, especially in challenging areas such as mountain zones which may have been rated too cold or warm in prior iterations.
-See more detail about the latest map here.
-And tell us what you think below.
-Did your zone change?
+Note: The USDA Plant Hardiness Zone Map was last updated in January of 2012, the first update since 1990.
+About half of the country was made a half-zone warmer on the map.
+According to the USDA, this is not a statement on global warming; rather, the scientists are using a different set of long range data and more sophisticated computers for a more accurate map, especially in challenging areas such as mountain zones, which may have been rated too cold or warm in prior iterations.
+Learn more about the updated map here.

-Unlike the USDA map which is based only on minimum winter temperatures, the Agriculture Canada map considers a wider range of climatic variables, including maximum temperatures and the length of the frost-free period.
-However, they also provide maps that show plant hardiness zones for Canada based on the USDA extreme minimum temperature approach.
-Click here for the Agriculture Canada Plant Hardiness Zone Maps.
+Unlike the USDA map, which is based only on minimum winter temperatures, the planting zones map produced by Natural Resources Canada considers a wider range of climatic variables, including maximum temperatures and the length of the frost-free period.
+However, the NRC also produce a map that shows plant hardiness zones for Canada based on the USDA extreme minimum temperature approach.
+Click here to see both Canadian planting zone maps.

-Flowers, shrubs, trees, and all plants grow best when planted in an appropriate zone!
+Flowers, shrubs, trees, and all plants grow best when planted in the appropriate zone.
 You’ll find that winter damage occurs most when plants are out of their range or “comfort zone.”
-When you choose plants for a garden or landscape, avoid selecting plants that are marginally hardy for your region; that’s when you’ll see winter damage, poor growth, and a reduction in flowing.
+When you choose plants for a garden or landscape, avoid selecting plants that are marginally hardy for your region; that’s when you’ll see winter damage, poor growth, and a reduction in flowering.

-Tip: Planting native species is a surefire way to a stable garden.
-See our article on, “Natural Landscaping: Go Native!”
+Planting native species is a surefire way to achieve a stable garden.
+See our article on natural landscaping.